- What is auto-py-to-exe?

 One file mode is a bit different, instead of putting all the files in a folder, it puts them in something like a zip file which is contained in the end executable.
 When you run the executable, the files contained internally are unpacked to a new temporary directory.
 Due to one file unpacking on startup, it is a lot slower to start.

-Also due to the files being unpacked to a new temporary directory on execution, your files that you modified added that were in the same directory as the executable will not be there on the next run because they are now in a different unknown folder.
+Also due to the files being unpacked to a new temporary directory on execution, the files that you modified added that were in the same directory as the executable will not be there on the next run because they are now in a different unknown folder.
 This means when creating files, you will want to use an absolute path that is not where the project files are (could use something like APPDATA on Windows).

 I made a small Python file that finds where it is located and then tries to print the contents of a file if it exists otherwise will create a new one.